Light rail in Canberra: Stage 2 extension

 View of Commonwealth Avenue looking south from City Hill towards Parliament House.
-The hump in the middle distance is the bridge over Lake Burley Griffin, over which trams are expected to travel if Stage 2B goes ahead.
+The hump in the middle distance is the bridge over Lake Burley Griffin, between which trams will travel if Stage 2B goes ahead.

+Background

 The consortia participating in the procurement process for the initial line were asked to develop plans for an expanded route from the City Centre to the Defence headquarters in Russell via London Circuit and Constitution Avenue.
 This additional 3.2 km section was estimated to boost the patronage of the line as a whole by more than 30%.
 The proposal highlighted the desire of the Federal Government's National Capital Authority to use wire-free technology to power the trams in areas of the city under the authority's management.

-The ACT Government decided not to proceed with the expanded route but committed to releasing a plan for a second stage of the light rail network before the October 2016 territory election.
+The ACT Government decided not to proceed with the expanded route but committed to releasing a plan for a second stage of the light rail network (known as Stage 2) before the October 2016 territory election.
 It was considering extending the line not only to Russell but to the broader parliamentary triangle, possibly including Canberra Airport and the Australian National University.

-Development
+Development of route and funding

 In July 2016, the government released a shortlist of four potential routes that could form the second stage of the light rail network.
 The routes were: